West Rim Trail, West Rim Trailhead at Lava Point, Zion National Park, Utah

-Enjoy good views of Angels Landing, the Virgin River and many Zion Canyon features before turning down Walter's Wiggles, a set of 21 tightly wound switchbacks that drop into Refrigerator Canyon.
+Enjoy good views of Angels Landing, the Virgin River and many Zion Canyon features before turning down Walter's Wiggles, an iconic set of 21 switchbacks that drop into Refrigerator Canyon.
 This towering slot canyon is aptly named for its cool temperatures and shade, a welcome reprieve after 13+ exposed miles.

 Refrigerator Canyon abruptly ends midway up the west wall of Zion Canyon (13.8 miles : 4,930'), where a craftily built series of knee-crunching, rough-pour switchbacks lead to the canyon floor.

-The trail loses 500' in just .75 miles and moderates along the luxuriant west bank of the Virgin River.
+The trail loses 500' in just .75 miles to the west bank of the Virgin River.
 Continue past Emerald Pools to the bridge leading back to the Grotto Trailhead (14.9 miles : 4,320').

 - N37 22.312 W113 01.380 — .9 miles : Sawmill Springs and Campsite #9 spur

 - N37 21.459 W113 00.578 — 2.0 mile mark

 - N37 20.754 W113 00.350 — 3.0 mile mark